ananas-des/Python_BI_2022/Homework_5/README.md

 ### Task2.
 Volcano Plot customization

-[Volcano plot](volcano_plot) is often used to visualize the differential gene expression data.
+**Volcano plot** is often used to visualize the differential gene expression data.
 On the X-axis there is *Logarithmic Fold Change*, and *the significance level* (p-value adjusted for multiple comparison) of these changes on the Y-axis.
-This plot is based on **diffexpr_data.tsv.gz**.
+This plot is based on [diffexpr_data.tsv.gz](./data/diffexpr_data.tsv.gz).

 ![volcano_plot](./plots/volcano_plot.png)

 ### Task3.
 Pie Chart

 [Bar of pie chart](https://matplotlib.org/stable/gallery/pie_and_polar_charts/bar_of_pie.html) is the plot where the first slice of the pie is "exploded" into a bar chart with a further breakdown of said slice's characteristics.
-Here the visualization of *Top 100 Laguages by Native Speakers* based on **Top_100_Languages.csv** data from [kaggle.com](https://www.kaggle.com/code/narmelan/exploring-the-100-most-spoken-languages-dataset/data).
+Here the visualization of *Top 100 Laguages by Native Speakers* based on [Top_100_Languages.csv](./data/Top_100_Languages.csv) data from [kaggle.com](https://www.kaggle.com/code/narmelan/exploring-the-100-most-spoken-languages-dataset/data).

 ![pie_chart](./plots/pie_chart.png)